Jet thermalization in QCD kinetic theory: Setup -- Linearized kinetic equations

 where $\omega = z(1-z)p$ and $\hat q $ is the quenching parameter (see the following reviews \cite{Mehtar-Tani:2013pia,Blaizot:2015lma} and references therein for more details).
 Hence, this treatment is justified whenever i.e. for very asymmetric splittings and/or for sufficiently small parent momentum $p\ll \hat{q}L^2$ in a large medium where $\hat{q}L^2 \gg T$.
 What we call the quenching parameter $\hat{q}$, can be related to the mean transverse momentum squared a parton acquires due to subsequent scatterings with a medium of length $L$ as

 Specifically, at leading order of the perturbative expansion the coefficient is given by \cite{Arnold:2002zm,Ghiglieri:2015ala}

-where we introduce the notation $\hat{\bar{q}}$ as the quenching parameter stripped of its color factor $C_R$ of the hard parton, while $m_D^2=g^2T^2(N_c/3 + N_f/6)$ is the leading order Debye mass and $\mu_q$ is used as an ultraviolet regulator, usually taken as the geometric mean between the hard parton energy $E$ and the temperature $T$, i.e., $\mu_q\sim \sqrt{ET}$.
-While for a realistic medium of length $L=5{\rm fm}$ and a quenching factor $\hat{q}=1 GeV/fm^2$, we find a typical scale $\omega \ll 25 GeV$, throughout this manuscript will extend beyond this phase-space for simplicity.
+where we introduce the notation $\hat{\bar{q}}$ as the quenching parameter stripped of its color factor $C_R$ of the hard parton, while $m_D^2=g^2T^2(N_c/3 + N_f/6)$ is the leading order Debye mass and $Q$ stands for the hard scale of the process \cite{Mehtar-Tani:2019ygg, Barata:2020sav}.
+While for a realistic medium of length $L=5~{\rm fm}$ and a quenching factor $\hat{q}=1~{\rm GeV}/{\rm fm}^2$, we find a typical scale $\omega \ll 25$ GeV, throughout this manuscript will extend beyond this phase-space for simplicity.

 Evidently, the QCD Boltzmann equation (\ref{eq:NL-kinetic}) is a non-linear kinetic equation that, in its general form, can and has been used to study the thermalization of far-from equilibrium QCD plasmas~\cite{Kurkela:2018oqw,Du:2020dvp}.
 Since, we are interested in the relaxation of hard partons that are characterized by very small occupation numbers $\delta f_a(\p,\mathbf{x},t) \ll 1 $, the problem is actually simpler, as we may treat the disturbance due to the presence of the hard parton as a perturbation on top of thermal QGP.
 By treating the thermal QGP as static and homogeneous for simplicity, we can then decompose the phase space distribution as